 New Zealand – Australia Antarctic Ecosystems voyage to undertake ecological studies of Ross Sea marine foodwebs of importance to top predators.
 The work was centred on the feeding areas of cetaceans (primarily blue whales and humpback whales), and in the Ross Sea slope area where there is highest fishing intensity for toothfish.

 Whales were located using passive acoustics and visual observations with behavioural, photo-ID and genetic data obtained to assess population abundance, individual movement and population structure.

-Field biologist: Blue Planet Marine
+get link Field biologist: Blue Planet Marine

 January 2014 – March 2014 (3 months) Enderby Island, Auckland Islands

 Employed by Blue Planet Marine and NZ Department of Conservation to assist in the monitoring of NZ sea-lions on Enderby Island, Dundas Island and Figure of Eight Island in the Auckland Islands group.
 Responsibilities included tagging and micro-chipping pups and resighting tagged and chipped adults, sub-adults and juveniles.
 Attaching and retrieving radio trackers from Yellow-eyed penguins was also undertaken.

 Whale population geneticist for Australian led court case against Japan for scientific whaling: Australian Marine Mammal Centre